“Kia tu, kia puawai tu kaha te whānau ora – With a strong and healthy family, we are all strengthened.”

 - Topic-based workshops addressing common developmental concerns or specific behaviours such as managing fighting and aggression, sleeping problems and dealing with disobedience

-- Full-length parenting courses covering general parenting skills and positive child/parent relationship building
+- Full-length parenting courses covering general parenting skills and positive child/parent relationship building for parents of children aged 2-10 years and for parents of teens.

 - Parenting programmes brochure

-Sessions can cover issues as varied as:
+Sessions can cover concerns such as:

-- Worries about development or language delays
+- Worries about development

 - Persistent crying, temper tantrums, not following instructions, aggression, hitting, biting